danielproyectos9/danielproyectos9/README.md

 # Hi there, I'm Daniel 👋

-I’m currently working on web development with technologies like Java Spring Boot, Angular, Android Studio, Flutter, etc.
+I’m currently working on web development with technologies like Java Quarkus and Flutter.

 ## About me